-This Is Who Most People Blame for an Affair — and the Answer May Surprise You
+I Asked People Who's To Blame for an Affair— and the Answers May Surprise You

 I once wrote an article about mistresses and how an affair felt from the perspective of one.
 I fully expected the piece to be utterly crucified.
 I assumed that absolutely NO ONE wanted to hear anything that related to the feelings of a woman who embarked on an affair with a married man.
 Nonetheless, I published the article.